mehulagg/gitlab/doc/development/feature_flags/index.md

      and a changelog entry.
 In the same merge request either flip the feature flag to be **on by default** or remove it entirely in order to enable the new behavior.

-One might be tempted to think that feature flags must delay the release of a feature by at least one month (= one release).
-This is not the case.
-A feature flag does not have to stick around for a specific amount of time.
-They should stick around until the feature is deemed stable.
+Feature flags do not need to stick around for an entire release and be removed only in the next release.
+The feature only needs to be behind a flag until it is deemed stable.
 Stable means it works on GitLab.com without causing any problems, such as outages.